-Our Features (3) made use of the local variances computed for Features (2).
-We note that real digital camera images may exhibit variations in pixel distribution among the color channels due to the difference in the number of sampled pixels in each channel.
+When designing Features (3), we noted that real digital camera images exhibit variations in pixel distribution among the color channels due to the differences in the number of sampled pixels in each channel.
 This will not be the case for synthetic images because diffusion models assume white noise that follows a Gaussian distribution.
-Therefore, the differences in sum of local diagonal and anti-diagonal variances among all three color channels can be observed.
-We compute the local Pearson correlation of the block-reduced image variances established in Features (2).
+We defined Features (3) as the local Pearson correlation of the block-reduced image variances established in Features (2).
 For authentic images, the local correlation is lower than generative images due to the difference in numbers between green pixels and red or blue pixels sampled by the camera sensors.
-However, for DM-generated images, the local correlation is higher because there is no demosaicing pattern that contributes to the difference in local correlations.
+However, the local correlation for DM-generated images is higher because there is no demosaicing pattern that contributes to the difference in local correlations.
 All pixels in DM-generated images are the outputs of the backward diffusion process and image noise is assumed to follow a Gaussian distribution.
-We show that block-reduced matrices of color channels are highly correlated due to the common assumption of additive noise following a Gaussian distribution.
+We showed that block-reduced matrices of color channels are highly correlated due to the common assumption of additive noise following a Gaussian distribution.

-We will show in our experiments that our method is still effective even when image resizing and compression are done to the images.
-Despite the resampling of pixel values (resizing) and removal of high frequency details (compression), the underlying pixel distribution still retains the information about the pixel value changes in all three color channels.

-In summary, we introduce a method consisting of three distinct feature sets.
-Each feature set utilizes localized processing operations to effectively detect DM-generated images, even when they have been resized and compressed.
+In summary, we introduced a method consisting of three distinct feature sets.
+Each feature set utilized localized processing operations to effectively detect DM-generated images, even when they had been resized and compressed.
 We showed in our experiments that our method achieved state-of-the-art performance in detecting real from diffusion generated images.
 Figure \ref{fig:method23pipeline} shows the steps for extracting Features (2) and Features (3).
-In contrast to most of the recent works, our method is a non-deep learning approach.
-Deep neural networks are shown to be effective in detecting generated images in recent research.
-However, challenges in interpretability, computational cost and the need for a large number of high-quality labeled samples still remain unsolved.
-We will demonstrate the effectiveness of using our proposed features in the next section.
+In contrast to most of the recent works, our method is a non-deep learning approach that has advantages in that it is interpretable, generalizable, of low computational cost and requires very few training images.